 Commonly abused prescription drugs include:

-Overcoming the addiction requires help from a painkiller addiction treatment center.
+Overcoming the addiction requires help from a painkiller addiction treatment center and residential treatment program.

 Reasons People Need Painkiller Addiction Treatment